 - severe cravings

 These symptoms can be extremely uncomfortable and are the reason many people find it so difficult to stop using opioids.
-There are medicines being developed to help with the withdrawal process, and the U.S. Food and Drug Administration recently approved sale of a device, NSS-2 Bridge, that can help ease withdrawal symptoms.
-The NSS-2 Bridge device is a small electrical nerve stimulator placed behind the person's ear, that can be used for up to five days during the acute withdrawal phase.
+There are medicines being developed to help with the withdrawal process, including lofexidine, a non-opioid medicine designed to reduce opioid withdrawal symptoms that was approved by the U.S. Food and Drug Administration (FDA) in 2018.
+The FDA has also approved sale of a device, NSS-2 Bridge, that can help ease withdrawal symptoms.
+The NSS-2 Bridge is a small electrical nerve stimulator placed behind the person’s ear, that can be used for up to five days during the acute withdrawal phase.